 Start-Up India Scheme - Complete Guide for Aspiring Entrepreneurs

 I applied for DPIIT recognition in October 2023.
 It took me four days to get the recognition number, but it took me three months before that to understand what I was actually applying for.
 At one point I sent a query to the wrong ministry entirely -- I emailed the Ministry of Commerce thinking they handled start-up registrations.
 They don't.
 DPIIT is under Commerce but the start-up portal is its own thing.
-Embarrassing, but that's how confusing the landscape is when you're starting from zero.
+Embarrassing, but that's how confusing the space is when you're starting from zero.

 Start-Up India launched on 15th January 2016 and it's become one of those phrases people throw around -- "Just register under Start-Up India" -- like registration itself opens a treasure chest.
 It doesn't.
 What it opens is a set of doors, each needing its own key, and nobody gives you a map.
 This is the map I drew by messing up.